World Solar Challenge with Sunswift Racing from UNSW

 Anna Matthews: In Australia?
 I would be, yeah.

 Markus Lambert: Yeah.
-And at one stage, it was the largest factory in the southern hemisphere, and Telstra was the largest installer of solar in the world.
+At one stage, it was the largest factory in the southern hemisphere, and Telstra was the largest installer of solar in the world.

 Anna Matthews: It makes sense that Australia would have a lot to do with it, but I guess, yeah, the lack of focus on it recently, I would say.